top of page

 [03] En route to Palazzo Contarini, Yaniv travels on this water taxi: "I fell in love with that one specifically, got his number, and now that's the only vaporetto I use when I go to Venice."

 “I feel like walking a bit, if you don’t mind.”
 It’s our second Zoom call, and I’m wrapped in a mohair blanket in icy Cape Town while Yaniv paces the sunny Milanese pavement after coffee and a cigarette.
 Milan agrees with him.
 "He likes to work from a cafe while elegant people drift by,” shares his wife, the director Amy Allais.
 You couldn’t curate a better environment for a man who has always dreamed of Italy, citing legends like Gio Ponti and Allesandra Mendini in his furniture designs.
-Yaniv has a jovial, welcoming demeanour, and a conversational ease that defies the distance of video call.
+Yaniv has a jovial, welcoming demeanour, and a conversational ease that defies the distance of a video call.
 Is it a coincidence that his wispy cinnamon blond hair and chunky Jacques Marie Mage Fellini spectacles, slightly tinted, are in tonal harmony with a white tee and camel or brown jacket on both Zoom calls?
 Almost certainly not.

 Stepping aside, Yaniv flips his camera to show me a rectangular scalloped relief on the exterior of a building.
 Add three shelves of booze, some mood lighting, and it would match the shelving behind the aperitivo bar at La Trip, inside Athos Euripidou’s The Athletic Club & Social.
 “This was where I got the reference for that wall scallop detail,” Yaniv says, “when I was in Milan last year.”